 Over three seasons with Atlanta, hit .257 (210-for- 818) in 286 games.

 Weiss played for two Hall-of-Fame managers: Tony LaRussa in Oakland and the Braves' Bobby Cox.

 Selected 11th overall in the 1985 draft by Oakland…Was also drafted in the 10th round of the 1982 draft before deciding to attend the University of North Carolina.

-Weiss and his wife, Terri, have four sons, Blake, Brody, Bo and Brock… Brody was selected by the Rockies in the 22nd round of the 2012 First-Year Player Draft while Bo, a right-handed pitcher was picked in the 29th round of the 2016 draft by New York (AL) but did not sign and decided to attend Walt's alma mater, the University of North Carolina...As a freshman, Bo appeared in 15 games, making one start.
+Weiss and his wife, Terri, have four sons, Blake, Brody, Bo and Brock… Brody was selected by the Rockies in the 22nd round of the 2012 First-Year Player Draft while Bo, a right-handed pitcher was picked in the 29th round of the 2016 draft by New York (AL) but did not sign and decided to attend Walt's alma mater, the University of North Carolina...In his first two years for the Tarheels, Bo appeared in 21 games, making one start.